Results on depression severity from 17 studies comparing low dosage tricyclic antidepressants (TCA) and placebo for the treatment of depression.

 Senumericstandard deviation (low TCA)

-Ncintegernumber of patients in placebo group
+Ncintegernumber of patients in the placebo group

 Mcnumericdepression severity (placebo)